-Learning Summary Templa

-Date Learning Summary
+Date Learning Summary completed

-completed

-Type of review conducted and (Please include details of methodology, chairing/authoring,
+Type of review conducted and (Please include details of methodology, chairing/authoring, how

-overall purpose how case(s) were selected)
+overall purpose case(s) were selected)

 Month/year of incident

-What you learnt about the case: (Specific issues or general areas of concern or good practice)
+What you learnt about the case: key (Specific issues or general areas of concern or good practice)

-key themes/early learning
+themes/early learning

-What you learnt about the (What worked/didn't?; Who was involved, how long did it
+What you learnt about the (What worked/didn't?; Who was involved, how long did it take,

-review/methodology take, chairs, authors etc)
+review/methodology chairs, authors etc)

-,

-Key learning points - single (Indicate transferrable learning, not necessarily all
+Key learning points - single agency (Indicate transferrable learning, not necessarily all

-agency recommendations)
+recommendations)

-Key learning points - Multi- (As above, focus on transferrable learning)
+Key learning points - Multi-agency (As above, focus on transferrable learning)

-agency (As above, locus on transienable learning)

-agency

 How do you intend to make

 changes?
 Who's doing what?

-How will you audit the impact?
+How will you audit the impact? i.e.

-i.e. how will you know anything
+how will you know anything has

-has changed?
+changed?

 Any other comments, advice,

-suggestions - about the case,
+suggestions - about the case, the

-the method, embedding change
+method, embedding change or

-or evidencing impact/ change
+evidencing impact/ change

-For SCR's - please provide a set
+For SCR's - please provide a set of

-of PowerPoint slides setting out
+PowerPoint slides setting out the

-the learning for practitioners
+learning for practitioners about the

-about the learning for a learning
+learning for a learning workshop

-workshop

-Local Safeguarding Children Board Learning and Improvement Framework - April 2014
+Local Safeguarding Children Board Learning and Improvement Framework - February 2016

-Appendix 2

-Multi Agency Quality Assurance Plan
+Appendix 2 Multi Agency Quality Assurance Plan